warmnuances/Brainfolio/README.md

 3. In the production branch, multi stage docker build is executed which create a minimal and sufficient build for production
 4. Once the docker image is build, it is pushed to Heroku Container registry and released into the heroku dyno which our apps lives in.

-## Development Guide
-Steps to recreate production such as: (cd, npm install, npm start, runs on localhost3000 (frontend) localhost5000 backend) **Front-end** - Create a performant

 ## Documentation
 This can be found in our docs file. <br>The files include: